Animal Rights Resources

 Cruelty Free International

-Our dedicated team are experts in their fields, combining award-winning campaigning, political lobbying, pioneering undercover investigations, scientific and legal expertise and corporate responsibility.
-Educating, challenging and inspiring others across the globe to respect and protect animals, we investigate and expose the reality of life for animals in laboratories, challenge decision-makers to make a positive difference for animals, and champion better science and cruelty free living.
+Cruelty Free International works to create a world where nobody wants or believes we need to experiment on animals.
+Its dedicated team includes experts across diverse fields, combining award-winning campaigning, political lobbying, pioneering undercover investigations, scientific and legal expertise, and corporate responsibility.
+Educating, challenging and inspiring others throughout the globe to respect and protect animals, it investigates and exposes the reality of life for animals in laboratories—challenging decision-makers to make a positive difference for animals, and championing better science and cruelty-free living.

 Dansk Vegetarisk Forening